The mission of the Cook County Commission on Human Rights is two-fold:

-- The Cook County Human Rights Ordinance: This ordinance prohibits people in Cook County (including employers, landlords, property managers, real estate agents, store and restaurant owners, bankers, lenders and Cook County government officials and employees) from unlawfully discriminating against or harassing other people on the basis of that person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income (including use of a housing choice voucher), housing status, or gender identity.
-The ordinance also provides protection against retaliation for making a discrimination or harassment complaint and provides additional protections against some forms of employment discrimination based on a person's credit history or criminal background.
+This ordinance prohibits people in Cook County (including employers, landlords, property managers, real estate agents, store and restaurant owners, bankers, lenders and Cook County government officials and employees) from unlawfully discriminating against or harassing other people on the basis of that person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income (including use of a Housing Choice Voucher), housing status, gender identity, or criminal history.

-- The Cook County Living Wage Ordinance: This ordinance requires that all employees who contract with Cook County government to provide labor or who operate on property in Cook County that receives a Class 6B, Class 8 or Class 9 property tax incentive pay their employees not less than a living wage as determined annually by Cook County's Chief Financial Officer.
-Beginning July 1, 2019, the living wage is $12.38/hr. with employer-provided healthcare benefits and $15.47/hr. without.
+This ordinance requires that all employees who contract with Cook County government to provide labor or who operate on property in Cook County that receives a Class 6B, Class 8 or Class 9 property tax incentive pay their employees not less than a living wage as determined annually by Cook County's Chief Financial Officer.
+As of 2021, the living wage is $12.74/hr. with employer-provided healthcare benefits and $15.93/hr without.

-- The Cook County Minimum Wage Ordinance: This ordinance requires that all employers with employees in Cook County pay those employees not less than a minimum wage as determined annually by law.
-Beginning July 1, 2019, the minimum wage in Cook County is $12/hr., and the base wage for tipped employees is $5.25/hr.
+This ordinance requires that all employers with employees in Cook County pay those employees not less than a minimum wage as determined annually by law.
+Beginning July 1, 2021, the minimum wage in Cook County is $13/hr., and the base wage for tipped employees is $6.60/hr.

 The Commission on Human Rights enforces each of these ordinances through a variety of means, including rulemaking, investigating complaints by members of the public, and mediating those disputes when possible or conducting hearings to award compensatory damages, injunctions and other relief when necessary.